AdamPericiFerrante/dissertation-code/README.md

-# Dissertation Code: EWMA Control Charts under Non-Normality
+# Dissertation Code: Individuals-Based Modified EWMA Control Charts for Non-Normality conditions

 This repository contains the R code used in my dissertation.
 It includes both an empirical study based on financial data and a simulation study evaluating the performance of EWMA-type control charts under non-normal distributions.